hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 └── evals/
 ```

+The cartridge holds only what defines the agent: its system prompt, tool declarations, local rules, and development tests.

 The application that loads and runs the cartridge is the **host**.
-It supplies the model connection, libraries, credentials, and workspace.
-The billing service still stores payment records and decides which actions are authorized.
-A cartridge tool calls that service; it does not replace it.
+The host supplies the model API connection, runtime libraries, credentials, and execution workspace.
+Existing backend services still own business records and authorization.
+A cartridge tool calls the billing service; it does not replace it.

-This boundary gives the team a small unit to work on.
-A person can review a
-change without reviewing a copied web server.
-A new version can keep the same
-tools and change only its instructions or policy.
-Another agent can edit a
-copy without needing access to the whole application.

-An **eval** is a task with checks of its result.
-For a large refund, the check
-might require no payment and one request waiting for review.
-Evals make the
-expected behavior visible.
-They can travel with the cartridge for development,
-while the host can keep separate tests for final acceptance.

-Context and delegation belong to the same boundary.
-If an agent lacks a current
-record, change how it retrieves context and test that change.
-If it delegates
-work, the host should choose the child's tools, limit its budget, and check its
-result.
-A child agent's working state is not an isolation boundary.

-The files do not make the code safe by themselves.
-They do not create a sandbox or grant service authorization.
-The host still controls the runtime, credentials, and release decision.
-Tool formats and saved results are also contracts, so pin versions and rerun the relevant evals when they change.
+This separation gives you a concrete unit of change.
+An engineer can review an update to the agent's policy without reviewing web server code.
+A developer can create a new variant by copying the directory and changing one file.
+Most importantly, another program can read and edit the cartridge directly.

+Beside the prompts and tools live **evals**: tasks with automated checks of the final outcome.
+For an oversized refund, the check requires that no money was paid and that one request was placed in the review queue.
+Evals make the intended behavior explicit and version-controlled alongside the code they test.

 ## Keep actions under host control

-The cartridge describes what the agent should do.
-The host decides whether a
-proposed action can run.
-For the refund, the model may ask to pay \$250, but
-host code must block the payment and create a review.
-A fixed rule belongs in
-ordinary application code, not in the model's judgment.
+Once the agent definition lives in files, the next question is how to run it safely.

+When a model suggests calling a tool, that request is only a proposal.
+In our refund example, when the model calls `refund(amount=250)`, money should not move immediately.
+The application code surrounding the model must inspect the call before it runs.
+If the amount exceeds \$100, application code must block the call and route the request to human review.

 <figure>
   <picture>